softwaresaved/build_and_test_examples/jenkins/Languages.md

 For all languages:

 * Click Save.

 * On the new page that appears, click Build Now.
 * You should see a new job scheduled in the Build History table.
-* When it completes, the little ball should be blue which means the job succeeded without errors.
+* When it completes, the little ball in the Build History table should be blue which means the job succeeded without errors.
 * Click the job link e.g. `28-Sep-2015 14:15:42`.
 * The build results page for that job will appear.
 * Click Console Output and you should see the output from the command-line.
+* Click Back to Project.
 * Click Workspace and you can browse the directory in which the build commands are run.
-* Click Back to Project.
 * Click Back to Dashboard to see the Jenkins front page which summarises all the projects set up and the success (or failure) of the last job for each of these.
-Clicking on the green "run" icon will re-run the associated job.
+Clicking on the green arrow "run" icon will re-run the associated job.

 Publish test results
 --------------------